 Definition of Context

 Context is the background, environment, setting, framework, or surroundings of events or occurrences.
-Simply, context means circumstances forming a background of an event, idea or statement, in such a way as to enable readers to understand the narrative or a literary piece.
-It is necessary in writing to provide information, new concepts, and words to develop thoughts.
+Simply, context means circumstances forming a background of an event, idea, or statement, in such a way as to enable readers to understand the narrative or a literary piece.
+It is necessary for writing to provide information, new concepts, and words to develop thoughts.

 Examples of Context in Literature

 Example #1: A Tale of Two Cities by Charles Dickens

 Dickens begins his novel, A Tale of Two Cities, in 1770, by describing the release of Doctor Manette from Bastille, before taking the story to 1793 and early 1794.
 In this time span, the narrative covers a broad story.
 In a larger view, this novel begins in 1757, while its final scene looks forward to the situation in post-revolutionary Paris.

 This story has a historical context, which Dickens has organized around various events that occurred during the French Revolution.
 He has drawn historical features from major events, including the fall of Bastille, the September Massacres, and the Reign of Terror.
 This backdrop is the story’s context.